Lenovo is open and ready for business with System x

 Network cabling requirements

 Table 5.
-Cisco Nexus B22 Fabric Extender for IBM Flex System network cabling requirements
+Cisco Nexus B22 Fabric Extender for Flex System network cabling requirements

 |10 Gb Ethernet|